 The backed-up virtual machines can be restored to:

-- An on-premise data center.
+- Any on-premise VMware data center.

 Druva protects VMware Cloud on both AWS and Dell EMC.

 Druva offers the following capabilities with the VMC integration:

 - Druva integrates with AWS PrivateLink to ensure that the data path from your VMC to the Druva Cloud is secure.

 - Uses native VMware API to back up and restore data.

 - Leverages VMware CBT to track incremental changes.

 - Offers file-level recovery to a virtual machine.

 - Leverages hot add transport mode for backups.